 Ça Va is a casual champagne bar in Westport that also features, wine, cocktails, French food and a Sunday brunch with pastries, crepes, quiche and beignets.
 I am excited to try it on my next trip.
 4149 Pennsylvania.

-Port Fonda: Located at 4141 Pennsylvania in Westport, this is a great contemporary Mexican restaurant with very good food and a fun decor and vibe.
+Port Fonda: Located at 4141 Pennsylvania in Westport, this is a great contemporary Mexican restaurant with very good food and a fun décor and vibe.
 I enjoyed lunch with a friend in town from London.
 Around the corner is the Julep Cocktail Club known for its craft cocktails.
 They also feature food and small plates.

 Broadway Coffee in Westport at 4106 Broadway is another good option for coffee as is Westport Coffeehouse at 4010 Pennsylvania Ave.
 It has been open for over 26 years.

 My family enjoys Westport Cafe and Bar at 419 Westport Rd. for French-American fare.
 I am excited to try it for brunch on my next trip.
-Nearby they also recommend Tikicat, “an island-inspired hideaway” for tropical cocktails, a tiki decor and colorful artwork.
-401 Westport Rd.

 North of Westport is The Russell at 3141 Main St. I read about this new spot, in a rustic setting, as a new go-to place for lunch and made a point to visit it on my most recent trip.
 Open for lunch and brunch they are known for their food and pastries.
 They specialize in wood-fired cooking with most dishes cooked over an open flame.
 I loved the green pear salad and also the salmon and avocado toast.
 The tomato and burrata toast also looked great.
 I highly recommend that you stop in while in town.

+In September, 2021.
 The Russell team recently opened a new concept, TAILLEUR, at 3933 Main St., in a space built in 1928.
 It has a European menu, including many French dishes, along with pastries and bakery items.
-The atmosphere is a classic design with many antiques featured.
+The warm atmosphere is a classic design with many antiques featured.
 It has both indoor and outdoor patio seating.
 It is open for lunch and dinner.
 I enjoyed my lunch there with friends who joined me for a weekend wedding.

 A block north of Tailleur is the Canary Bar + Bistro.
 Opened in 2021, it is a modern bistro, bar and rooftop patio.
 I went for cocktails on a beautiful October evening and really enjoyed the incredible views of the Plaza and downtown.
 It is located in the historic Netherland building at 3835 Main St.